Vought F6U Pirate: Design and development

-After a company-wide contest to name the aircraft, the initial prototype received the name Pirate and made its first flight on 2 October 1946.
+A company-wide contest was held to name the aircraft, resulting in the initial prototype receiving the name Pirate, it made its maiden flight on 2 October 1946.
 Flight testing revealed severe aerodynamic problems, mostly caused by the airfoil section and thickness of the wing.
 The vertical stabilizer also had to be redesigned to smooth out the airflow at the intersection of the horizontal and vertical stabilizers.
-Other changes included the addition of dive brakes on the sides of the fuselage and the replacement of the Metalite panels near the engine exhaust with stainless steel ones.
+Other changes included the addition of dive brakes on the sides of the fuselage and the replacement of the Metalite panels near the engine exhaust with stainless steel counterparts.

 The first XF6U-1 prototype was powered by a Westinghouse J34-WE-22 turbojet with 3,000 lbf (13.34 kN) thrust, one third of the weight of the aircraft.
 To help improve the underpowered aircraft's performance, the third prototype, which first flew on 10 November 1947, was lengthened by 8 ft to use a Westinghouse J34-WE-30 afterburning engine of 4,224 lbf (18.78 kN) thrust, the first United States Navy fighter to have such a powerplant.